EverFrozenMore/TH-MtG/README.md

 access to a lot of resources, anyone is welcome to provide input or even help out with the project.
 That can include the card design, development, or even card art.
-Any assistance is very much appreciated! ^-^
+Even something as seemingly innocent as a comment will be very much appreciated! ^-^